CodingNomads/mentor-docs/docs/05_tools.md

 To get started, please follow these steps:

 - **Sign up** for a free account by clicking _Get Started as a Freelancer_.
+    - You can click "NO" on any TopTracker setup questions such as "allow screenshots" and "track mouse clicks" or anything weird like that.
+We do not use those features.
 - **Notify** Jared (or Ryan) to add you to the _Onboarding_ project.
 You'll receive an invitation from `admin@codingnomads.co` to join the project called _Onboarding_ as a _Freelancer_.
 - **Track** the time you spend on onboarding under that project.
 You can also add manual time entries, for the time you tracked before we managed to invite you to the project.
 - **Download** [TopTracker for Desktop](https://www.toptal.com/tracker), if you prefer to track your time in a dedicated app.